-Beginning in January of 2019, CRIHI is investing deeply in local area networks as a way for faith communities to work together in addressing local needs; especially in the area of affordable and supportive housing.
+Beginning in 2019, CRIHI is investing deeply in local area networks as a way for faith communities to work together in addressing local needs; especially in the area of affordable and supportive housing.

 Background: Faith community networks have some strong history in Edmonton already, with local collaborations generating and sustaining some very powerful efforts such as those led by E4C, Jasper Place Wellness Centre, and Islamic Family Services Society of Alberta, among many others.

 One of CRIHI’s passions is to provide opportunity for people of many faiths to put boots on the ground together in addressing homelessness and other challenges related to poverty.
 We believe this move into supporting faith and community work in the local context will create many more such opportunities.
 This work also has the potential for great impact as it is shaped by forming long term relationships, deepening community investments and connection, and informed engagement with local neighbours and community partners.

 As this is a new field of work for us, we are only able to begin working in a few parts of the city. in some cases, we may be coming alongside local networks that are already working well.
 In others we may be starting something new.
 The five areas we have decided to begin with are all in South Edmonton.